FYSETC/FYSETC-R4/README.md

 Step 1: Power on the board

+Step 2: Connect R4 to your computer with USBC cable

-Step 2: Push an hold `BOOTSEL` button
+Step 3: Push an hold `BOOTSEL` button

-Step 3: Click `RST` button and release `BOOTSEL` button
+Step 4: Click `RST` button and release `BOOTSEL` button

-Step 4: `RPI-RP2` folder will show up on your computer, copy your built firmware `klipper.uf2` to the folder.
+Step 5: `RPI-RP2` folder will show up on your computer, copy your built firmware `klipper.uf2` to the folder.

 ![](r4.jpg)